 A Training Workshop on Mediating Civil Cases

-This 3-day general civil mediation training offers a foundation in conflict, negotiation and mediation theory and includes interactive role play and tips on helping parties prepare for mediation.
-This program meets the requirements for Court-maintained lists of approved Mediators in Missouri State and Federal Courts.
+These 3-day general civil mediation training offers a foundation in conflict, negotiation and mediation theory and includes interactive role play and tips on helping parties prepare for mediation.
+These programs meet the requirements for Court-maintained lists of approved Mediators in Missouri State and Federal Courts.

-The training will be conducted by Faculty of MU Law Schoolís nationally-recognized Center for the Study of Dispute Resolution.
+The March training is co-sponsored by the UMKC and MU Schools of Law and will be conducted by Faculty of MU Law School’s nationally-recognized Center for the Study of Dispute Resolution.
+In addition, experienced mediators from the Kansas City area will coach the simulated mediations and give personalized feedback.

 There will be a 15 minute break during the morning and the afternoon and an hour lunch break (included in the tuition).